Dimension theory of Non-Autonomous iterated function systems

-The following theorem shows that $s_A$ is an upper bound for the Hausdorff dimension of $E$. \begin{thm} Let $E$ be the self-affine Moran set given by ~\eqref{attractor}.
+The critical value $s_A$ is important in studying the Hausdorff dimensions for non-autonomous affine sets.
+The following theorem shows that $s_A$ is an upper bound for the Hausdorff dimension of $E$. \begin{thm} Let $E$ be the non-autonomous affine set given by ~\eqref{attractor}.
 Then

-\end{thm} In section \ref{sec_CV}, we discuss the relations of $s^*$, $s_A$ and $d(T_1,\ldots, T_M)$, and we also give some examples to show that $s_A$ and $s^*$ are sharp bounds for Hausdorff dimensions and upper box dimensions of self-affine Moran sets, respectively, see Example~\ref{exCVie} in section \ref{sec_CV}.
+\end{thm} In section \ref{sec_CV}, we discuss the relations of $s^*$, $s_A$ and $d(T_1,\ldots, T_M)$, and we also give some examples to show that $s_A$ and $s^*$ are sharp bounds for Hausdorff dimensions and upper box dimensions of non-autonomous affine sets, respectively, see Example~\ref{exCVie} in section \ref{sec_CV}.

 Given the discontinuity of dimensions of $E^\w$ in the translations $\w$, we can only expect to show that $s_A$ is also a lower bound for Hausdorff dimensions for almost all constructions, in some sense.